HalosGhost/enlighten/README.rst

 * Retrieve current brightness level!
 * Increase *and* Decrease brightness level relative to the current level!
 * Use percentage of maximum brightness *or* absolute steps!
+* Specify backlight device in an environment variable!

 Non-Features
 ------------